IsmailOuazzani/Search-Image-By-Components/README.md

 ### Frontend

-- A friendly front end website is needed to perform the search.
+- A user-friendly front end website is needed to perform the search.
 It could be built with popular frameworks such as VueJS, React, Angular, etc.